 Surgical removal is not always an option since most lung cancers are found in advanced stages.
 In this case, surgery may be done to relieve symptoms.

 Surgery can be a cure for stage 0 and other early stages of lung cancer in those who have small cell lung cancer.

 A thoracotomy is a surgical method for opening the chest wall in order to access the lungs.
-The surgeon makes an incision along the back in a C-shaped manner, and the chest wall is opened.
-The surgeon removes the tissue and/or tumor from the lungs or works with other structures in the chest as necessary.
-So the lungs will re-inflate after surgery, one or more catheters (chest tubes) are inserted to drain air and blood from the space between the lungs and chest wall.
+An incision is made along the back in a C-shaped manner, and the chest wall is opened.
+This give access to the lungs and other structures, including lymph nodes, which can be removed during a procedure.

 Last reviewed September 2015 by Mohei Abouzied, MD

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.

 Copyright © 2012 EBSCO Publishing All rights reserved.